bilus/boil/README.md

   (TODO: insert image of dependency diagram)

-  With classes in the global namespace or in the same module, it uses reasonable defaults:
+  With classes in the global namespace or in the same module, it uses reasonable defaults.

+  Here are the interdependent classes.

       class ReviewSubmissionPresenter
         def initialize(review_submission_view, review_submission_model)